-All applicants must identify and describe all potential impacts and proposed mitigations for the proposed activities.
+Unless the proposed project could be exempt from preliminary screening, all applicants must identify and describe all potential impacts and proposed mitigations for the proposed activities.
 Applicants for type A licences must fill out the detailed Impact-Mitigation Table in Appendix F; other applicants may choose to use either the simplified Table in the Application Form, or the detailed Table in Appendix F, unless the Board provides specific direction on which Table the applicant must use.
 Note these Tables are not exhaustive and not all impacts in the Tables will apply to all projects.
 All information provided should reflect the size, scale, and nature of the proposed project.
 Cumulative impacts and climate change must be considered.

 For the identified potential impacts, describe proposed mitigations, including environmental management systems, treatment systems, and monitoring programs, and explain how the potential effects of climate change were considered.
 Indicate whether any of the mitigation measures have been developed as a result of input from affected parties and identify any best practices or guidance documents that will be used.
-In many cases, appropriate mitigations have been developed and approved by the Boards in the form of standard conditions (see Standard Land Use Permit and Water Licence Conditions Templates).
+In many cases, appropriate mitigations have been developed and approved by the LWBs in the form of standard conditions (see Standard Land Use Permit and Water Licence Conditions Templates).
 Applicants are encouraged to consult these standard conditions and utilize them in proposed mitigations where appropriate.